honghongleong/ytarchive-raw-ui/README.md

 - python3 > 3.4
 - [ytarchive-raw](https://github.com/lekoOwO/ytarchive-raw)

-## Only multi thread works for now.
+## Only multithread works for now.
 To enable tempoarydir location and output location<br />
 Add ```"-td",configuration["tempdir"],"-o",configuration["output"]``` to ```subprocess.call``` on line 64<br />
 Thinking of ways to add other parameters onto subprocess<br />